dreamfactorysoftware/platform-wiki/setup-guide/archive/EmrEtlRunner-setup.md

 <a name="s3-buckets"/>
 #### S3 buckets

-EmrEtlRunner moves the SnowPlow event data through four distinct buckets during the ETL process.
+EmrEtlRunner moves the Snowplow event data through four distinct buckets during the ETL process.
 These buckets are as follows:

-1. **In Bucket** - contains the raw SnowPlow event logs to process
+1. **In Bucket** - contains the raw Snowplow event logs to process
 2. **Processing Bucket** - where EmrEtlRunner moves the raw event logs for processing
-3. **Out Bucket** - where EmrEtlRunner stores the processed SnowPlow-format event files
+3. **Out Bucket** - where EmrEtlRunner stores the processed Snowplow-format event files
-4. **Archive Bucket** - where EmrEtlRunner moves the raw SnowPlow event logs after successful processing
+4. **Archive Bucket** - where EmrEtlRunner moves the raw Snowplow event logs after successful processing

-You will have already setup the In Bucket when you were configuring your SnowPlow collector - but the other three buckets do not exist yet.
+You will have already setup the In Bucket when you were configuring your Snowplow collector - but the other three buckets do not exist yet.

 So, create the other three buckets in the same AWS region as your In Bucket.
 Take